negativexp/Password-manager/README.md

 # OFFLINE password manager
 Store and secure your logins, personal information, credit cards and notes under one password
+## How to use
+When opening the program for the first time, enter your desired password (password checking for strongness + additional info about the user will be added later) and that's it.
+Then you can select what data you would like to create, type it in and press "Create" and you are done.
 ## Encryption
 ### How does it encrypt?
 First your data is stored in a JSON file format, later on the file gets encrypted using AES